 Phytochemicals are plant compounds (phyto = plant) thought to promote the growth of healthy body tissue and protect against disease.
-There are more than 900 phytochemicals we know of such as beta carotene, lycopene, isoflavones and lutein.
+There are thousands of phytochemicals we know of including beta carotene, lycopene, isoflavones and lutein.
 Colorful fruits and vegetables are rich in phytochemicals.
 To maximize your intake of the many different phytochemicals available in our diets it is recommended you eat at least five servings of a colorful variety of fruits and vegetables every day.

 Find a Doctor